Frequently Asked Questions

 determine that in their locality a particular Journey Market

 Rate is not competitive (either too high or too low).
 A

 Market Reference Rate might be a solution.
 For example,

-a request can be made to OSP for a higher Market Reference
+a request can be made to OSHR for a higher Market Reference

 Rate if there is documented turnover, recruitment and market